apoulain22/TutorialDoc/docs/source/tutorialbl.rst

 .. note::

    Because the viscous fluxes are based on a compact stencil, boundary conditions should also be specified inside the ghost cells at the four corners of the domain.
 Notice the example of interf3 where the bottom boundary condition is applied from i=1-gh until i=im+gh.
-It results that boundary conditions should be applied in a right order.
+It results that boundary conditions should be applied in a good order.
 In this example, the inlet boundary condition should be applied before the bottom boundary condition.

 Initialise the profiles for Dirichlet and non-reflection BC with the variables *field* and *wbd*.
 Be careful that they should be the same length as the corresponding interface.
 For instance, if *interf1* is the inlet BC where a Dirichlet is applied therefore the corresponding *field* has the length *jm* to match *interf1* range.

 .. code-block:: python

-   field = _np.zeros((jm, gh, 5), order = 'F') # profile for inlet; different values inside the ghost cells wbd   = _np.zeros((im+gh , 5), order = 'F') # profile for non-reflection top BC, value at the first ghost cell only
+   field = _np.zeros((jm, gh, 5), order = 'F') # profile for inlet, different values inside the ghost cells wbd   = _np.zeros((im+gh , 5), order = 'F') # profile for non-reflection top BC, value at the first ghost cell only

 Compute and initialise all the state with a compressible self-similar solution: